-Canon M6 versus Olympus E-M10 III
+Canon M6 vs Olympus E-M10 III

-The Canon EOS M6 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in February 2017 and August 2017.
+The Canon EOS M6 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2017.
 Both the M6 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (35 percent) than the Canon M6.
 Moreover, the E-M10 III is markedly heavier (5 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the E-M10 III are weather-sealed.